pmwatt/muict-revif/README.md

       1. `toggle-admin-menu.js` to switch between SEARCH/ADD/REMOVE/MODIFY tabs.
    3. This serves as a management page for admin to add/remove/modify commission data.
 5. User Account Management (`admin-management-admin.html`)
-   1. The followwing CSS are applied:
+   1. The following CSS are applied:
       1. `navbars.css`
       2. `global.css`
       3. `header-footer.css`